bloomen/libpca/README.md

   primitive types, std::string, and std::vector
 - libpca comes with example and unit tests
 - a great deal of libpca runs in parallel thanks to Armadillo

-libpca is being developed by Christian Blume.
-Contact Christian at chr.blume@gmail.com for any questions or comments.